Knowing that the high-level science that we do, has a chance to impact people’s lives, is just what’s so rewarding about my job.

 I studied forensic and analytical chemistry at university and I knew that I wanted to work within a science field but I didn’t really know what.
 All I knew was that I wanted to help people and that chemistry gave me the opportunity to do just that.

 If you’re considering a career in chemistry I’d say just go for it.
 Chemistry is such a wide field that the options are endless.
-Even if I decide to move on from drug development, there’s so many other areas still to explore.
+Even if I decide to move on from drug development, there are so many other areas still to explore.
 I’ve had a few people really close to me suffering with illnesses and knowing that the work that I do has the chance to help those people is really exciting.

 First published 2020